This post may contain affiliate links. If you click and make a purchase, I receive a commission. Thanks!

 Dry Ingredients

-- 2 tbsp granulated non-sugar sweetener of your choice up to 4 tbsp if desired
+- 2 tablespoons granulated non-sugar sweetener of your choice up to 4 tbsp if desired

-- ¼ tsp psyllium husk powder *SEE NOTES
+- ¼ teaspoon psyllium husk powder *SEE NOTES

 Add in

-- 2 tbsp Lily's or Lakanto mini chocolate chips
+- 2 tablespoons Lily's or Lakanto mini chocolate chips

 Instructions